 To prevent permanent data loss, always keep an updated backup of your critical files.
 You may use cloud storage or local drive to set up a backup.
 Alternatively, you may enable File History, which is a great backup tool available in Windows.
 File History automatically stores a shadow copy of the files and folders to an external USB or Network drive.

-Further, a data recovery software such as the Stellar Data Recovery also comes handy in such data loss situations and beyond.
-It can recover permanently deleted files, formatted data, and files from deleted partitions in just a few clicks.
+Further, a data recovery software such as the Stellar Data Recovery for Windows also comes handy in such data loss situations and beyond.
+It can recover deleted files, formatted data, and files from deleted partitions in just a few clicks.
 The data recovery software is strongly recommended to serve as a ‘backup of backup’ because the tool helps when a backup fails, is unavailable, or obsolete.